 - Over 61% of cities with declining median housing values nevertheless experienced an increase in estimated full value.
 Only two cities with positive housing value growth experienced tax base decline.

 - Detroit, MI saw its median housing value shift -53.9%.
 Its estimated full value followed closely, moving -50.7% over the ten year period.

 - Phoenix, AZ had a fairly stable property tax base (4.2%) despite significant declines in housing values (-33.1%).

 - Providence, RI had a strong growth in its property tax base (30.6%) even though its median housing values have yet to recover (-33.5%).

-Given our findings, we see that despite certain markets like San Francisco and Washington D.C. experiencing newsworthy surges in housing prices, many of the country’s larger cities have housing values that are yet to recover from the Great Recession.
+Given our findings, we see that despite certain markets like San Francisco and Washington D.C. experiencing newsworthy surges in housing prices, many of the country’s larger cities have housing values that have yet to recover from the Great Recession.
 Furthermore, we see that for larger cities, housing values are a contributor to growth in the overall tax base, but their local governments can achieve revenue stability or even growth despite lagging housing values.
 Were we to perform the same study, but instead examining bedroom/commuter communities, we would likely see housing values have a larger impact on the tax base.
-We did not go into detail to examine what impacts differences in property assessment policies, which are set at the state level, could have had on the variance between housing values and estimated full value.
-However, by looking at cities nationally, it should to some degree account for policy variations.
-Officials of large cities should take heart that their tax base can in many cases out perform even significant housing value struggles.
+We did not examine what impacts, if any, differences in property assessment policies, which are set at the state level, could have had on the variance between housing values and estimated full value.
+However, looking at cities nationally should account to some degree for any effects of policy variations.
+Officials of large cities should take heart that their tax base can in many cases out-perform even significant housing value struggles.

 *We did not include cities for which we did not have full sets of data, but were still able to look at 265 of the 310 largest cities in the United States (85.5% of the group).